Targeting Revisits Maps to help get the most out of insect recording

 To help wildlife recorders make the most of their time out recording insects, we’ve created the Targeting Revisits Maps to guide people to where records of some of these species are most needed.

-A Targeting Revisits Map shows the pattern of recording in 1km grid squares and highlights squares that are ‘well recorded’ (with records from more than one year) and squares that are ‘targets for revisits’ (with records from only one year in the past).
+A Targeting Revisits Map shows the pattern of recording in 1 km grid squares and highlights squares that are ‘multi-year’ (with records from more than one year) and squares that are ‘targets for revisits’ (with records from only one year in the past).
 Can you visit squares and make records, and so turn the pink squares green?

 We have Targeting Revisits Map for: